status: current

 | Fail-closed |

-Backend refuses to start in production/staging if BACKEND_INTERNAL_WEBHOOK_SECRET is missing; agent-service refuses to start if neither AGENT_SERVICE_API_KEY nor AGENT_SERVICE_AUDIENCE is configured |
+Backend refuses to start in production/staging if required internal webhook authentication is missing; agent-service refuses to start if required service-to-service authentication is missing |

 | Dev bypass |